GuiDupont/Gas-Puzzles/README.md

 -   because making functions `payable` is a controversial optimization, you do not need to make functions `payable` to reach the gas target unless the function needs to be payable to fulfill its business logic

 ## Testing

-As mentioned above, optimized contracts should be created in their own sub-folder to prevent commiting them publicly.

 The file structure should look similar to this: